 Medieval steel gauntlets for sale

 Since the appearance of an armor hand protection always have been a concern in the hand-to-hand combat.
 Multi-layered fabric or leather were used for the earliest version — and, sadly but not surprisingly, we have very little traces of these examples.
 However, to the Roman era metal parts were routinely incorporated into the hand protection — with existing pictorial prove.
-Earliest existed examples of the Medieval gauntlets are dated to the Langobardian period in Italy and where consisting chain-mail and leather parts.
+Earliest existed examples of the Medieval gauntlets are dated to the Langobardian period in Italy and were consisting chain-mail and leather parts.

 First known full plated finger gauntlets are dated to the second half of the XIV century when Hundred Years War.
 Compare to the older mitten-style gauntlets they were providing better dexterity, not for free, however: small scales protecting fingers are offering lesser protection against crushing blow then full plated steel mitten-style gauntlets.
 When hand closed into the fist mittens are creating solid shell around the the hand which proved to be very tough to destroy.
 That is why mitten-style gauntlets are also survived for the full duration of the armor era.
 They have been especially popular for the foot tournaments and jousting.